FurkanT2717/UI-Document/UI_specification_doc.md

 - Provide clear and concise error messages.
 - Make sure the UI is navigable via keyboard.

 This specification serves as a guideline for developers to implement the User Management screen.
-Any changes to the UI components or behavior should be documented and approved before implementation.